Despite memo, White House says Michelle Obama program unchanged

 A spokesperson for the United States Agency for International Development -- which, along with the Peace Corps, implements the "Let Girls Learn" program -- also said the organization would continue to support girls educational programs.

-The USAID spokesperson declined to comment on whether the agency would continue to use the "Let Girls Learn" branding or operate the program as a standalone entity.
+A USAID spokesperson declined to comment on whether the agency would continue to use the "Let Girls Learn" branding or operate the program as a standalone entity.